Japan fashion guru Maezawa lands first SpaceX moon flight

 Maezawa has already shown his penchant for fast machines, splashing out on vehicles including the Bugatti Chiron sports car and the Mercedes-Maybach G650 Landaulet SUV.
 And last month he tweeted that his new jet's interior is being fashioned by luxury label Hermes.

+While space flight is a more risky proposition - with Maezawa in his late 40s by 2023 - he said there are no training plans yet in place.

+"SpaceX is going to be doing many, many test flights to ensure safety and we will wait for that to happen before we go," Maezawa told Reuters.

-A jaunt around the moon will provide welcome publicity for his company Zozo, which has ambitious overseas sale targets to be driven by its custom-made private clothing line.
-The company's shares fell as much as 4.7 percent after the news before recovering.
+Zozo shares fell as much as 4.7 percent and closed down 2.4 percent.
+Still, a jaunt around the moon would provide publicity for Zozo, which has ambitious overseas sales targets to be driven by its custom-made private clothing line.

-The diminutive Maezawa, who as a young man struggled to find clothes that fit, hopes to revolutionize the fashion industry through his Zozosuit, which once donned allows users to upload their body measurements and order a growing number of made-to-measure items.
+The diminutive Maezawa, who as a young man struggled to find clothes that fit, hopes to revolutionise the fashion industry through his Zozosuit, which, once donned, allows users to upload their body measurements and order a growing number of made-to-measure items.

 SpaceX has already upended the space industry with its relatively low-cost reusable Falcon 9 rockets.
 The company has completed more than 50 successful Falcon launches and snagged billions of dollars' worth of contracts, including deals with NASA and the U.S. Department of Defense.

-(Reporting by Eric M. Johnson in Los Angeles; Writing by Sam Nussey in Tokyo; Editing by Leslie Adler and Richard Pullin)
+(Reporting by Eric M. Johnson in Los Angeles and Sam Nussey in Tokyo; editing by Leslie Adler and Richard Pullin)